34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Texture_Swaps.md

 		"34thPRC_ArmourStandard\data\odst2\visor\34th_ODST_Silvervisor.paa" //The texture for the visor
 	};
 ```
-<i>hiddenSelectionsTextures[]</i> is an array, a data structure which holds in order a kind of data, in this case it is an array of file paths to .paa files.
+`hiddenSelectionsTextures[]` is an array, a data structure which holds in order a kind of data, in this case it is an array of file paths to .paa files.
 By writing out this block of code we are not only pointing to our textures so that the helmet displays Brimstone's colors but overwriting the original paths we inherited from the CH252D_Helmet class.

 ### Ace Arsenal Extended Support
 To keep our arsenals in game looking pretty and to prevent lists of the same item with different camos or other properties creating bloat, we use Ace Arsenal extended to group our similar items into one item who's different options can be toggled with switches.
 This is where our AAX mod comes in, the following code is used to define the items properties for classes within our AAX mod.